JimmyTran1206/JimmyTran1206/README.md

 I'm a Full-Stack Software Developer 💻.
 </h2>

 I have a strong background in software development, having worked as both a front-end and back-end developer.
-I am able to take ownership of a project and see it through to completion, ensuring that all deadlines are met and that the end product is of the highest quality.
+I am able to take ownership of a project and see it through to completion, ensuring that all deadlines are met and that the end product reaches the highest quality.

 ## 💼 Technical Skills